 This module provides an overview of the various domains of cyber security.
-It helps develop an understanding of the importance of cyber security in today’s digital world.
-It aims to provide an appreciation of cyber security from an end-toend perspective.
-It covers fundamental security concepts, tools and techniques in domains such as data, end-user, software, system, network, physical, organisation, and digital forensics.
-It also helps develop knowledge and skills in identifying common cyber threats and vulnerabilities, and to apply techniques to tackle these issues.
+It helps to develop an understanding of the importance of cyber security in today’s digital world.
+It aims to provide an appreciation of cyber security from an end-to-end perspective.
+It covers fundamental security concepts, tools and techniques in domains such as data, end-user, software, system, network, physical, organization, and digital forensics.
+It also helps to develop knowledge and skills in identifying common cyber threats and vulnerabilities, and to apply techniques to tackle these issues.

 This module introduces students to basic elements and principles of design.
 Students will practice visual communication and self-branding through aesthetic use of line, shape, form, color, texture, typography, scale, contrast, rhythm and balance.
 Students will be trained in the usage of digital design tools and application of modern industrial practices to communicate the concepts, designs and solutions.

-This module provides a broad introduction to the field of IT by exploring the roles, professional practice, ethical expectations and career development paths of IT professionals.
-Through a guided inculcation of interpersonal and team work skills with strong team bonding spirit, the module aims to deepen students’ commitment to the sector that the course prepares them for.
-In addition, students will be required to begin charting their career path in the IT industry by considering crucial aspects such as personal preferences and aptitude, job roles and responsibilities, skills needed and further education.
+This module provides a broad introduction to the field of ICT by exploring the roles, professional practice, ethical expectations and career development paths of IT professionals.
+Through a guided inculcation of interpersonal and teamwork skills with strong team bonding spirit, the module aims to deepen students’ commitment to the sector that the course prepares them for.
+In addition, students will be required to begin charting their career path in the ICT industry by considering crucial aspects such as personal preferences and aptitude, job roles and responsibilities, skills needed and further education.

 This module widens students’ programming knowledge by covering programming concepts through the creation of interactive media applications.
 Students refine their knowledge of programming by decomposing their programs into classes and objects.
 Students learn to understand, design and build modern interfaces, moving on to create interactive elements.
 The focus of this module is to incorporate interaction design and methodology to build interactive applications around it.

 This module gives a course-based experience in which students can engage with the local community and industry.
 This includes participation in community service events or in Service-Learning projects that leverage students’ discipline knowledge and skills to meet identified needs.
 Through iterative and guided reflection on the service experience, students gain a broader appreciation of their discipline and an enhanced sense of personal voice, empathy and civic responsibility.
-Industry talks and seminars are organised to keep students up-to-date on emerging trends so as to build up their interpersonal, team and networking skills with the community and industry.
+Industry talks and seminars are organised to keep students up-to-date with emerging trends and develop their interpersonal, team and networking skills with the community and industry.

-This module provides a stepping stone to the students in their IT career.
-Students are given an insight into the infocomm industries and are kept updated with the latest skill sets required in their IT career path.
-They also have the opportunity to be exposed to various institutes of higher learning to further acquire their skill sets.
+This module provides a stepping-stone for students in their IT career.
+They will gain insights into the infocomm industry and keep abreast of the latest skill sets required in their IT career path.
+They will also have the opportunity to be exposed to various institutes of higher learning to further hone their skill sets.

 This module trains students to view information systems from the perspective of business needs and participate in the design of IT solutions to solve the identified business problems.
 Students will be exposed to work processes such as Design Thinking that facilitates problem identification to prototyping.
 This module also allows students to work in teams to experience a real-life application development cycle.
 Elements of project management, automated testing and source version controls will be introduced in relevant phases of the application development cycle.
 Students will be exposed to current development methodology such as Agile.